(BRUSSELS)

 “For me innovation is not when you have a new idea.
 Innovation is when you get rid of all substitutes, all beliefs, and this is how you can innovate.
 You don’t innovate with a new idea, you innovate when you understand the paradigm that prevents you from moving ahead, and you get rid of this paradigm.”

-He added: “When I initiated Solar Impulse, the paradigm was that you can never fly longer than the 20 days that I did with my balloon around the world, because after 20 days – which was a long flight – you have no fuel, so you cannot continue.
-So you think ‘OK we can never progress, we can never get better’ but that’s wrong.
+He added: “When I initiated Solar Impulse, the paradigm was that you can never fly longer than the 20 days, which I did with my balloon flight around the world.
+Because after 20 days – which is a long flight – you have no fuel, so you cannot continue.
+So you think ‘OK, we can never progress, we can never get better’ but that’s wrong.
 The paradigm is you have the fuel and you fly as long as you have the fuel.
 So to change the paradigm you need to stop having fuel.
 And Solar Impulse is a plane that changed the paradigm and flew with no fuel, and could actually fly forever.”

 Iain is a creative writer, journalist and lecturer, and formerly an editor of two international business publications.
 Iain is now editor of Innovators Magazine, as well as the strategic content director for OnePoint5Media.